Portiuncula: History

 Francis built himself a small hut near the Chapel of Our Lady of the Angels and was soon joined by others.
 Here he founded the Franciscans.
 Around 1211 the small chapel was given to Francis by the abbot of Saint Benedict of Monte Subasio on condition of making it the mother house of his religious family.
 On Palm Sunday 1211 St Francis received in this church Clare of Assisi and founded the Second Order of the Poor Ladies Poor Clares.
 Adjoining this humble sanctuary, already dear to Francis, the first Franciscan convent was formed by the erection of a few small huts or cells of wattle, straw, and mud, and enclosed by a hedge.

 The General Chapters, the annual meetings of the friars, were held in this church usually during Pentecost (months of May – June).

-Feeling his end approaching, St Francis asked to be brought back to the Portiuncola in September 1226.
+Feeling his end approaching, St Francis asked to be brought back to the Portiuncula in September 1226.
 On his death-bed St Francis recommended the chapel to the faithful protection and care of his brethren.
 He died, in his cell, not fifteen yards from the church, at sunset on Saturday, 3 October 1226.

 However this may be, here or in this neighbourhood was the cradle of the Franciscan Order.
-After the death of Francis, the spiritual value and the charisma of the Porziuncola became even greater.
-St Francis himself pointed out the Portiuncola as a primary source of inspiration and a model for all his followers.
+After the death of Francis, the spiritual value and the charisma of the Portiuncula became even greater.
+St Francis himself pointed out the Portiuncula as a primary source of inspiration and a model for all his followers.

 Later developments

-Concerning the form and plan of the first monastery built near the chapel we have no information, nor is the exact form of the loggia or platforms built round the chapel itself, or of the choir for the brothers built behind it, known.
 Shortly after 1290, the chapel, which measured only about 5.5 by 3.2 m, became entirely inadequate to accommodate the throngs of pilgrims.
 The altar piece, an Annunciation, was painted by the priest Hilarius of Viterbo in 1393.
 The monastery was at most the residence, only for a short time, of the ministers-general of the order after St Francis.
 In 1415 it first became associated with the Regular Observance, in the care of which it remains to the present day.